 To reduce emissions from "Purchased goods and services", the primary focus is on our textile purchase, which contributes 98% to that category.
 We have spent the last three years extracting data and establishing comparable baselines amongst 3 of our main suppliers.
 While the data extraction work continues, we have now initiated and shared the data we have, amongst our manufacturing partners for them to base their reduction initiatives on.
-In 2020, one of our strategic suppliers installed solar panel capacity to fuel part of the production with clean, renewable solar energy.
-As a result, we have seen a reduction from $11.81 \text{ to } 7.18 \text{ kg } \text{CO}2\text{e/kg}$ finished textile in the manufacturing process.
-It is our goal to continue this ongoing advisory role to reduce emissions further at our strategic manufacturing partners.
+In 2020, one of our strategic suppliers installed so-lar panel capacity to fuel part of the production with clean, renewable solar energy.
+As a result, we have seen a reduction from 11.81 to 7.18 kg CO2e/kg finished textile in the manufacturing partners.